MatteoBattilana/iot-project-2020/README.md

   - Build the architecture (it has to be done once unless you made some changes to Dockerfiles or requirements.txt files): `docker-compose build`
   - Start the architecture (it will take a while): `docker-compose up`

-Once the log messages are showing, the infrastructure is running and the web interface of node-red will be visible at: [http://localhost/ui](http://localhost/ui)

 ### Fix node-red problem
 You should enter the project directory, open the git bash terminal and execute: